nickfrey/BC-transit-tracker/README.md

 You can buy most of these parts directly from Adafruit [using this wishlist](http://www.adafruit.com/wishlists/604463).
 Just press "Add All to Cart" at the bottom and check out!
 The only thing not included in the wishlist is the screws.

-You will also need a 3D printer with a build volume of at least 30×115×210mm to print the frame.
+To print the frame, a 3D printer with at least a 30×115×210mm build volume is required.
 If you don't have one, you may be able to find one at your local library or university, or get the frame printed from a service online.

 ## Instructions